On the generality of symmetry breaking and dissipative freezing in quantum trajectories: Theory

 \subsection{The Monte-Carlo Unravelling of the GSKL Equation and Dissipative Freezing}

 In order to fully introduce dissipative freezing we must describe the Monte-Carlo unravelling of the GSKL equation in Eq. (\ref{Eq:Lindblad}).
 This is an unravelling of the master equation in Eq. (\ref{Eq:Lindblad}) into a stochastic equation of motion at the level of pure states \cite{QuantumTrajectories1, QuantumTrajectories2, QuantumTrajectories3}.
-After statistical averaging of the independent solutions, known as quantum trajectories, to this equation of motion the exact dynamics of the density matrix of the system is guaranteed to be recovered.
-We emphasize that this unravelling of the GSKL equation is not just a mathematical formalism: the stochastic equation of motion which governs the trajectories exactly describes the dynamics of the open system when the environment is subject to continuous measurement with an appropriate choice of POVM (positive-operator-valued-measure) \cite{QuantumTrajectoriesContinuousMeasurements1, QuantumTrajectoriesContinuousMeasurements2}.
+After statistical averaging of the independent solutions to this equation of motion, known as quantum trajectories, the exact dynamics of the density matrix of the system is guaranteed to be recovered.
+We emphasize that this unravelling of the GSKL equation is not just a mathematical formalism.
+If the action of the jump operator can be ascribed to a property of the environment which is measurable with a POVM (positive-operator-valued-measure), then it is possible to physically realise the stochastic equation of motion which governs the trajectories by subjecting the environment to continuous measurement\footnote{For instance, if the jump operator is the photon annihilation operator then photon counting measurements in the environment would constitute the POVM.} \cite{QuantumTrajectoriesContinuousMeasurements1, QuantumTrajectoriesContinuousMeasurements2, QuantumTrajectoriesContinuousMeasurements3, QuantumTrajectories2}.
 As a result, the phenomenon of dissipative freezing that we will describe is relevant from both a mathematical and a physical perspective.

 Given an initial pure state of the system, $\ket{\psi(0)}$, all independent solutions to the stochastic equation of motion which unravels Eq. (\ref{Eq:Lindblad}) can be written, to first order in the propagation timestep $\Delta t$, in the following form